 First a little back story...for years I had painful bursitis in my upper arms and what felt like really weak tendons.
 It was very hard for me to lift my arms above my head without pain.
 The initial injury was caused by lifting heavy boxes during a house move and I just never recovered.
 I was constantly getting re-injured by lifting even semi-heavy things.

 Cut to a few years ago and I got involved in the Paleo diet pretty heavily.
 I don’t eat strict Paleo anymore because I personally don’t need to, though it did really help me get on top of some autoimmune issues.
 I live by the idea that the least restrictive diet possible that’s also health-promoting is really important for sustainability and mental health.
 And I found that by eating a certain way, I could avoid these painful and annoying injuries.
+A Paleo style diet, or something similar, is anti-inflammatory and nutrient dense - perfect for an inflammatory condition like bursitis.

 So, a lot of my colleagues and clients have probably guessed that I’m referring to gelatin and also collagen.
 The two are quite similar, collagen is just broken down a bit more and is probably more of a flexible ingredient than gelatin.